dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.10 - [game beach concept](/2020/04/24/canvas-example-game-beach/)

 This is a concept for a game that involves turrets and ships to which the turrets attack.
-I wanted to make something where the whole game of sorts if you can call it is actually fully automated.
+I wanted to make something where the whole game of sorts if you can call it that is actually fully automated.
 So this canvas example does not involve any user input, but rather involves javaScript code that automated the actions that the user would otherwise preform.

+If I get some more time to get back into this canvas example though there might be some potential for some kind of game that might prove to be a little fun.
+But for now it would seem that this is just yet another one of my unfinished prototypes.

 ### 3.11 - [Making a breakout game clone](/2020/02/13/canvas-example-game-breakout/)